Professional Bowlers Association: Hall of Fame

 Membership in the Hall of Fame was originally determined by annual elections.
 From 2000 to 2008, those in the Performance category had to have ten PBA titles (or two major championships) on their resume, as well as be retired from the tour for five years.

 Another revision took effect in 2008.
 Bowlers can now qualify for the Hall of Fame based on five PBA titles on their resume, as long as two of those titles were major championships.
 Other active bowlers can now qualify for the Hall as well if they have 20 years of membership and are elected.

 Late in 2008, The PBA announced the launch of a new PBA Seniors Hall of Fame.
-John Handegard, at the time the all-time leader in PBA Senior titles (14) became the first inductee on January 24, 2009.
+John Handegard, the all-time leader in PBA Senior titles at the time (14) became the first inductee on January 24, 2009.